bigskysoftware/htmx/www/essays/how-did-rest-come-to-mean-the-opposite-of-rest.md

 ##  Tapping The Sign

 <img src="/img/tap-the-sign.png" alt="You are wrong" style="width: 80%;margin-left:10%; margin-top: 16px;margin-bottom: 16px">

-## How Did REST Come To Mean The Opposite of REST?

 > I am getting frustrated by the number of people calling any HTTP-based interface a REST API.
 Today’s example is the
 > SocialSite REST API.
 That is RPC.
 It screams RPC.
 There is so much coupling on display that it should be given an